What a Guided Hike With Active by Nature Is Like

 A Ranking Of Active by Nature Hikes From Easiest to More Difficult

-(1) Grassi Lakes (Year Round): This is the easiest of the Active by Nature guided hikes.
+(1) Grassi Lakes (CLOSED BY ALBERTA PARKS FOR THE 2022 SEASON: Year Round): This is the easiest of the Active by Nature guided hikes.
 Even so, it is not flat.
 There is over 125 metres of elevation gain.
 There is an easier trail to Grassi Lakes with a very gradual incline and a more difficult route (not available in the winter time) that involves a steep stair-climbing section.
 Usually, we go up the more difficult route to see the Grassi Lakes waterfall and come down the gradual route.
 I feel it is much easier to go up steep terrain than come down it.
 In the winter, we go both directions on the easier route.
 Distance: 4 km.
 Time: Approximately 2 hours

 (2) Hogarth Lakes Winter Hike/Snowshoe (Winter Only): The terrain is virtually flat and avalanche free, through forest, beside a creek, skirting two small lakes.
 If there has been a recent snowfall, then the difficulty is considerably more.
 However, this popular winter trail gets quickly packed down after a snow dump.
 Distance: 4 km.
 Time: Approximately 2 hours